K. C. Irving: Early life

-Born in Bouctouche, New Brunswick, his father was prominent local business person James Dergavel Irving (colloquially known by his initials "J.D.").
-As a youngster, K.C.
-Irving was viewed as a tough kid from a rough sawmill town on the Northumberland Strait.
-He began his entrepreneurial streak early, but this was tempered by the dawn of World War I. Irving, along with several friends attempted to enlist but his father put an end to it by enrolling him at Acadia University.
-Irving left Acadia before graduation and took a cross-country adventure to British Columbia before returning to Bouctouche.
-His father did not oppose his second attempt to enlist and Irving entered the Royal Flying Corps in order to train to become a pilot, although he never saw action as the war ended shortly thereafter.
+Irving was born in Bouctouche, New Brunswick to local businessman James Dergavel Irving (colloquially known by his initials "J.D."), and Mary Elizabeth Irving (née Gifford), both descendants of Scottish immigrants.
+In his early years, K. C. Irving was viewed as a tough kid from a rough sawmill town on the Northumberland Strait.
+He began his entrepreneurial streak early, but this was tempered by the dawn of World War I. Irving attempted to enlist while being underage, but his father disapproved of it and sent him to Dalhousie University in Halifax, Nova Scotia.
+When he tried enlisting in Halifax, his father put an end to it by enrolling him at Acadia University in Wolfville.
+In 1918, Irving enlisted in the Royal Flying Corps and took pilot training in Britain, though he would return to Bouctouche without returning to university.
+Irving took a cross-country adventure to British Columbia before returning to Bouctouche.

-Early twenties
+The 1920s

-Following the war, he returned home to Bouctouche where he dabbled in the merchant trade, and started to sell Ford automobiles, aged 22; within two years, the sales territory of southern Kent County was his.
+While back in Bouctouche, Irving dabbled in the merchant trade, working as a Ford automobile salesman for a dealer in Richibucto at the age of 22.
+Within two years, the sales territory of southern Kent County was his.
 In 1924, he opened a petrol (gasoline) station under the Imperial Oil logo.
 He was unceremoniously dumped from that franchise within the year, whereupon he contacted Samuel Lloyd Noble in order to purchase a supply from him.
 By 1925 he opened a second service station in nearby Shediac.
-Through hard work and persistence, he would eventually transform what became known as Irving Oil into a 3,000 franchise distributor across the Maritimes.
+He would eventually transform what became known as Irving Oil into a 3,000 franchise distributor across the Maritimes.

-Early Saint John years

 At the age of 26, Irving was invited by the representative of Ford to take over the franchise in Saint John, the city he would make his home for the next 46 years.
 Early on, he switched his business to the Bank of Nova Scotia as the result of a fortuitous visit which acquainted him with the future president of the bank, Horace L. Enman.
 In 1926, he was awarded a Ford franchise in Halifax, and the concession for Ford tractors in the whole of the Maritimes.
-In 1929, he formed K.C.
-Irving Gas and Oil Ltd, in order to distribute the Noble supply.
+In 1929, he formed K. C. Irving Gas and Oil Ltd, in order to distribute the Noble supply.
 Haymarket Square Service Stations was formed in the late 1920s as a partnership with two others, one of whom he bought out after the first year.
 By 1930, Irving was selling petrol in Saint John, Bouctouche, Shediac, Moncton, Sussex, Campbellton, St. Stephen, Westville, Weymouth, Amherst and Truro.
 Also by 1930, his petrol business expanded into Prince Edward Island and Quebec's Magdalen Islands.
 In 1930, he sold 8,000,000 gallons, when one of his average service stations sold 70,000 gallons; that year, he employed 212 people in Saint John and 482 elsewhere.
 Irving saw that the petrol business was also an opportunity to purchase land, and in 1931 erected as his headquarters the Golden Ball building at the corner of Sydney and Union streets.